How to self-publish your book on Amazon (the ultimate guide)

 - encourage readers to write reviews

-- make the extent and structure of your book series / other works really clear.
+- make the extent and structure of your book series and other works really clear.

 The thinking here is simple.
 A reader has just finished your book.
 We have to assume they enjoyed it (if they didn’t, no marketing genius in the world will entice further sales.)
 So what next?
 Now is the moment to reach out and build a lasting bond between you and the reader.